Unicondylar Knee Replacement in Bangalore

 • Nature of employment.

-Although the person might recover sooner than the patient recovering from the surgery performed through the traditional techniques; it is advisable for the patients to consult their doctors before starting any rigorous activity.
+Although the person might recover sooner than a patient recovering from surgery performed through traditional techniques, it is advisable for patients to consult Dr.Yogesh K before starting any rigorous activity.
+For those looking for Unicondylar knee replacement in Whitefield, our post-operative care plans are designed to help you regain your lifestyle safely.

 Risks

-As with any major surgical procedure, there are certain potential risks and complications involved with Robotic surgery but it is less than 1%.
-The possible complications after the surgery include:
+As with any major surgical procedure, there are potential risks and complications, though these occur in less than 1% of cases with robotic techniques.
+Potential complications include:

 • Infection